Chapter 6 : Always Him

 “Never mind,” Al said quickly.
 “Who's she dating?”

 “Some guy named Nolan Paxton,” said James with a roll of the shoulders.

 When James turned back to face his parents, he listened to his mother go on about how he should really get his wrist taken care of.
 Harry, uneasy, began to pace about the kitchen, rubbing the back of his neck, until he finally excused himself before he brought too much unwanted attention on himself for his inability to control his anxiety on the matter.

-Harry slipped quietly out of the kitchen and quickly made his way through the house to his study where he shut the door.
+Harry slipped quietly out of the kitchen and quickly made his way through the house to his study, shutting the door.
 Alone, he fell back into his chair behind his desk and grabbed onto his head.
 He groped at his hair, tugging at it, until he finally pulled his hands away only to take his glasses off the bridge of his nose to rub his eyes in frustration.

 “Shit,” he cursed under his breath.